leafboo/capstone-backend/README.md

 **Todo List**
 1. Make the Login page inaccessible for authenticated users
 2. The JWT tokens should not be valid after the user logs out
+3. Generate a new access token when the current one is expired
-3. When the user logs out, when they login again they should remain in the same page prior to logging out
+4. When the user logs out, when they login again they should remain in the same page prior to logging out

 # User Authentication Documentation